MeczycielBiedronek/clipping-online_com/README.md

 ## Contributing

-REPOSITORY AVAILABLE ONLY FOR JOB APPLICATION PROCESS.
+REPOSITORY AVAILABLE ONLY FOR A JOB APPLICATION PERIOD.

 ## License